 Andrea Smith is an educator, artist and philosopher.
 She has dedicated her career and life to peace within as a way to have peace on earth.
 Through a creative painting workshop called “Square One” participants learn to be in the moment and experience no thinking.
 Andrea and her husband Gary own the Andrea Smith Gallery, which focuses on art and sculpture that reflect the message that peace on earth begins within each of us.

-ABOUT SEDONA, ARIZONA
+ABOUT SEDONA, ARIZONA (from Wikipedia)

 Sedona, Arizona is known the world over for its spectacular red rock formations, its vibrant arts and business community, its healthy lifestyle and as a destination for spiritual nourishment.